heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 Same defaults; the difference is in the policy: use the `suspend` verb instead of `deny` for the deny windows.
 The PDP returns `SUSPEND`, items are silently dropped, the subscription stays open.
 When the policy returns `PERMIT` again, items resume.
 Useful for legacy clients that cannot renegotiate connections, or when revealing the deny condition itself would leak information.

-**Survive deny with explicit transition signals** — the subscription should survive, and the subscriber wants to know about every boundary.
+**Survive deny with explicit transition signals.** The subscription should survive, and the subscriber wants to know about every boundary.

 ```java
 @StreamEnforce(signalTransitions = true)